awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

   and for code which uses O₂scl to include support for HDF5 compression.
 The command ``acol -v`` reports whether or not HDF5 compression support was enabled during compilation.
-- O2SCL_MPI - Flag to allow MPI functionality in O2scl classes
-  which contain MPI code (see also O2SCL_OPENMP).
+- O2SCL_MPI - Flag to allow MPI functionality in O₂scl classes which contain MPI code (see also O2SCL_OPENMP).
 All current MPI functionality in O₂scl is header only, thus MPI support does not need to be specified to the ``configure`` script.
 - O2SCL_NEVER_DEFINED - Used internally to comment out large
   sections of code.
-This should not be used by the end-user.
+This should never be defined by the end-user.
 - O2SCL_NO_EXCEPTIONS - If this is defined, then the error handler calls :cpp:func:`o2scl::err_hnd_gsl::set()` instead of throwing a C++ exception.
 Used in ``src/base/exception.cpp``.
 This is useful,